percula/PlanterFAQ/faq_v3.md

 ### What do those circles with 4× and ¼ mean?

 4× indicates you can plant 4 plants in that square.

-¼ indicates you need 1 plant per 4 squares. __Why doesn't the plant just take up 4 squares?__ Well, when I first started Planter, that was the intention.
-However, it's a challenging technical problem that I haven't been able to solve _yet_.
-In the meantime, I just leave 3 empty squares around a large plant like Tomatoes.
-Other gardeners fill in all 4 squares.
-It's up to you.